 Jenny graduated from Boston University Sargent College of Health and Rehabilitation Sciences in 1999 with a degree in Occupational Therapy.
 After obtaining NBCOT board certification that year, she worked in early intervention and school-based pediatrics with a focus on autism spectrum disorders and their impact on fine motor development.
+In 2005 Jenny moved to the D.C. area and worked at Suburban Hospital in acute care orthopedics before transitioning to hand therapy.

 Outside work Jenny enjoys spending time with her husband and three teenage children, distance running, and gardening.
 If you want to make Jenny smile, ask about her dog, Molly.